skoulouzis/vlet/README.txt

 # Author  : Piter T. de Boer
 #

-This is the toplevel README for the VLET distribution.
+This is the toplevel README for the VLET source distribution.
-If you can read this file it means you checked out the VLET source directly from CVS.
+If you can read this file it means you checked out the VLET source directly from the SCM repository.
 Some components might need extra configuration before a build can be done.
-Also experimental source may have been checked out currently not part of a stable distribution.
+Also experimental source may have been checked out which is currently not part of a stable distribution.
 This code will not be build.

 As a quick build instruction, execute the following commands: